|

 return EXIT_SUCCESS;

-This rhostname class provides an object-oriented object that represents an internet hostname.
+This rhostname class provides an object-oriented internet hostname.

 #include <randolf/rhostname>